rrovetto/mereocausality/README.md

 Causality, mereology, topology, mereotopology, philosophy of these concepts and theories thereof, formal ontological and conceptual analysis thereof, knowledge representaiton applied to these topics, etc.

 ## Purpose
-- To contribute to the intellectual research and disciplines such as philosophy (generaL), philosophy of causality, mereology, philosophy of science, coneptual analysis, formal ontology, knowledge representation and reasoning, conceptual modeling, etc.
+- To contribute to intellectual research, and disciplines such as philosophy (general), philosophy of causality, mereology, philosophy of science, coneptual analysis, formal ontology, knowledge representation and reasoning (in artificial intelligence), conceptual modeling, etc.
 - To explore and theorize about the intersection of causality and mereology (and topology).
 To posit theories or accounts thereof.
 - To potentially identify or posit metaphyiscal, formal ontological, and/or artifiical relations of what I call 'mereocausation'.
 - To innovate in concept development & analysis, semantic analysis, formal ontology and philosophy.
-- To develop a formal theory, utilizing symbolic logics, of mereocausality
+- To develop a formal theory, utilizing symbolic logics, of mereocausality and causal mereotopolgy

 ## Status
 - In progress.
-- As a personal project, unfunded to date, support is needed.
+- As a personal project, unfunded to date (since approx. 2014), support is needed.

 ## Support - How you can help
-You can help by offerring financial support, employment opportunities, graduate study opportunities whereby this can be part of my thesis or projects, co-authorship on papers or proposal, mentorship, [Contact](https://ontospace.wordpress.com/contact), or [schedule a meeting](https://tinyurl.com/hm8wu2sa)
+You can help by offerring financial support, employment opportunities, graduate study opportunities whereby this can be part of my thesis or projects, co-authorship on papers or proposals, mentorship, etc. [Contact](https://ontospace.wordpress.com/contact), or [schedule a meeting](https://tinyurl.com/hm8wu2sa)

 * Donate via [PayPal](https://tinyurl.com/donateViaPayPalrr) or contact me for other ways to formally support.